 - 3.The Leader of Curriculum will indicate on the Assessment Illness/ Misadventure Appeal Form what course of action will be taken.
-You will receive a copy of this form which may indicate one of the following: - i.
-You may be given a provisional estimate for the missed task.
-This estimate will be finalized at the completion of the course and will be based on your performance in other similar completed tasks; or - ii.
-You may be required to complete the missed task or a substitute task as soon as possible at a time decided by the Leader of Learning; - iii.
+You will receive a copy of this form which may indicate one of the following: - i. complete the missed task as soon as possible at a time decided by the Leader of Learning; - ii. if the integrity of the original task has been compromised, then you will be required to sit an alternative task/exam. iii. as a last resort, you may be given a provisional estimate for the missed task.
+This estimate will be finalized at the completion of the course and will be based on your performance in other similar completed tasks; or

 The award of zero will stand if the absence is not judged to be valid or if you have not followed the procedures set out in this document.